NeuroJSON/jdata/JData_specification.md

 regarding the type of the original binary data if using the JSON (text-based) format; however, such information can be stored when using the BJData/UBJSON format.

-Please be aware that the UBJSON format supported by JData includes an extended syntax to facilitate storage and loading of N-D arrays in the binary format.
+Please be aware that the BJData format supports an extended syntax compared to UBJSON to facilitate storage and loading of N-D arrays in the binary format.
 Please refer to the "Grammar" section for details.